 During my research for the monograph, I discovered Jane Rule’s hand-written autobiography, Taking My Life, in the University of British Columbia archives.
 I subsequently transcribed, edited, annotated, and prepared the autobiography for publication (Talon 2011) and also wrote the afterword.
 Taking My Life was shortlisted for the LAMBDA Award (2011), received a nomination for the Stonewall Book Award (2011), and garnered many positive reviews.
 One such review appeared in The Globe and Mail.
 I am drawing upon this research to write the biography of Jane Rule and to evaluate her interventions in the formation of a west coast queer cultures.

-As she worked on her monograph, she also collaborated with Dr. Jessica Schagerl on editing Basements and Attics, Closets and Cyberspace: Explorations in Canadian Women’s Archives (WLUP 2012), a collection of essays that assesses the negotiations—and sometimes contradictions—involved in responsibly dealing with the tangible records of women’s public and private lives, and the fact that these preserved archival documents were often not seen as part of a systematic nation-building process.
+As I worked on her monograph, I collaborated with Dr. Schagerl on editing Basements and Attics, Closets and Cyberspace: Explorations in Canadian Women’s Archives (WLUP 2012), a collection of essays that assesses the negotiations—and sometimes contradictions—involved in responsibly dealing with the tangible records of women’s public and private lives, and the fact that these preserved archival documents were often not seen as part of a systematic nation-building process.

 This collaboration was preceded by another with Dr. Deanna Reder.
 Together, we co-edited the interdisciplinary collection, Troubling Tricksters (WLUP 2010), which was nominated for the Gabrielle Roy Prize in English.
 Troubling Tricksters is a collection of theoretical essays, creative pieces, and critical ruminations that provides a re-visioning of trickster criticism in light of recent backlash against it.
 T